makeller1/PupperWholeBodyControl/README.md

 3. left_leg.xacro
 4. motor.xacro

-Modifications to any of these files must be compiled as follows to take place:
+Modifications to any of these files do not take place until compiled as follows:
 1. Open a terminal and navigate to ~/WBC_catkin_ws/src/PupperWholeBodyControl/workstation/pupper_description
 2. Run
 	```